mantidproject/mantid/docs/source/algorithms/GetEiMonDet-v3.rst

 Description
 -----------

 This algorithm calculates the incident energy from the time-of-flight between one monitor and some detectors.
 The detector spectra are summed together using :ref:`GroupDetectors <algm-GroupDetectors>` and a Gaussian is fitted to both the monitor and summed detector data, the difference in the peak positions giving the time-of-flight.
 If the detector peak is before the monitor one, one pulse interval is added to the time-of-flight.
-The pulse interval can be given by the ``PulseInterval`` property or it is read from the sample logs under the entry ``pulse_interval``.
+The pulse interval can be given by the ``PulseInterval`` property or it is read from the sample logs under the entry ``pulse_interval`` (in seconds).
 It is also possible to specify a maximum expected neutron energy by ``MaximumEnergy``.
 The pulse interval is added to the time-of-flight also if the calculated energy exceeds this value.

 If the monitor peak has been previously fitted using :ref:`FindEPP <algm-FindEPP>`, one fitting step can be omitted by supplying the EPP table via ``MonitorEPPWorkspace``.